Luke2642/notes/README.md

 sudo dnf -y install cuda-toolkit-12-8
 ```

 Then get some essentials.
-Don't use pip, switch to uv.
-It's faster and has better caching and dependency resolution:
+Don't use pip, remove it, and use uv.
+It's built in Rust, is faster and has better caching and dependency resolution:

 ```
 sudo dnf install git